JoeHill48/DotNetBot/README.md

 # DampBot
-All-purpose Discord bot in .Net Core
+All-purpose Discord bot in C#.
+Adding support for all sorts of games and functions.